SUNET/simone/README.md

 ![SimOne Overview](/images/docker.png)

 Base
-: The base image, currently alpine-openjdk
+: The base image, currently `alpine-openjdk`

 SimOne
-: The image created by this project: Wildfly, Derby etc. See [Dockerfile](simone.docker/docker/Dockerfile)
+: The image created by this project: Wildfly, Derby etc. See the [Dockerfile](simone.docker/docker/Dockerfile) for more information.

 SomOne-Example
 : Deploys the SomOne-Example war file to the wildfly.